sarahannie/Fullstackopen/README.md

 # Fullstackopen
-for ful-lstack course at JIT solutions
+for full-stack course at JIT solutions